Summary of Significant Accounting Policies

 The following table sets forth revenue by product type (in thousands):

 The Company has three types of contractual liabilities from transactions with customers: (i) cash collections for products which have not yet shipped, which are included in deferred revenue and are recognized as revenue upon the Company’s delivery to a third-party carrier, (ii) cash collections of VIP membership fees, which are included in deferred revenue and (iii) customer service credits, which are included in other current liabilities and are recognized as a reduction in revenue when provided to the customer.
-Contractual liabilities included in deferred revenue and other current liabilities were $12.6 million and $0.3 million, respectively, as of June 30, 2022 and $11.3 million and $0.3 million, respectively, as of December 31, 2021.
+Contractual liabilities included in deferred revenue and other current liabilities were $10.9 million and $0.2 million, respectively, as of December 31, 2022 and $11.3 million and $0.3 million, respectively, as of December 31, 2021.
 The contractual liabilities included in deferred revenue are generally recognized as revenue within twelve months from the end of each reporting period.
-Revenue recognized during the six months ended June 30, 2022 that was previously included in deferred revenue and other current liabilities as of December 31, 2021 was $9.1 million and $0.2 million, respectively.

 Customer Referral Credits